Cactus DIY Cat Scratching Post Your Cat Will LOVE

 - Spray painting your cactus first will hide a multitude of sins.

-- You will use A LOT of glue sticks… so I recommend getting a big bag!
+- You will use A LOT of glue sticks… so I recommend investing in plenty, to avoid disappointment halfway through your project!

 - While it’s tempting to get nylon or synthetic rope as it’s cheaper (and it also comes in green!)
 I recommend always using sisal rope and dying with fabric dye.
 Cats like to sharpen their claws on things they can shred, and they risk getting their claws caught on the synthetic stuff.
 Sisal rope is irresistible to cats!